HLLC-MFU/HLLC-2025/README.md

 ## 🧾 License

-MIT © 2025 Your Name or Organization
+MIT © 2025 How to Live and Learn On Campus